paulaweir/frontend/docs/01-start-here/08-incidents.md

 What to do when everything breaks

-The scope of this document is to prescribe a generic pattern of investigation tools and techniques for finding the cause of issues with the Frontend stack.
+The scope of this document is to prescribe a generic pattern of investigation, tools and techniques for finding the cause of issues with the Frontend stack.

 ## Sources of Truth